sumcash-project/electrumx-sumc/docs/environment.rst

   rpc://                                # RPC protocol, default host and port

 .. note:: ElectrumX will not serve any incoming connections until it has fully caught up
-          with your Sumcoin daemon.
+          with your Sumcash daemon.
 The only exception is local **RPC** connections, which are served at any time after the server has initialized.

 .. envvar:: SERVICES